 - Mini - ITX: 17 cm x 17 cm

-The difference between all the form factors available for a gamer tower will consist in the size that we will have to assemble inside all the components of our future PC
+The difference between all the form factors available for a gamer tower will consist in the size we will have to assemble inside all the components of our future PC.

 If we opt for one of the two smaller form factors, either miniATX or microATX, we will have fewer components to choose from.
 We will have to adapt our components to the case we have chosen and for these two formats it will be necessary to work with a graphics card that includes a single fan as space is limited.
 It is a perfect choice if what you need is a computer that does not take up much space and offers good ventilation and airflow.

 In an eATX gaming tower you can install any motherboard.
 If you choose any of the other three form factors, the motherboard will have to match the dimensions of that form factor or be undersized.